 The National Archives runs training on how to manage digital continuity within your organisation.
-This day long course is workshop based and covers planning for action and defining your requirements, assessing and managing the risks and maintaining digital continuity.
-We provide attendees with imaginary and real life scenarios to enhance understanding of digital continuity and how it can apply to every organisation.
+This one-day course looks at how to manage your digital information so that it remains usable in the future.
+Workshops based on real life scenarios will help you to identify the potential risks to your information and show you how to avoid these.
 It is particularly useful for those working in information and records management, IT, information assurance and change management.

 When and where

-We are holding digital continuity training on the following dates in 2014.
+We are holding digital continuity training on the following dates in 2017.
 To reserve a place on one of these courses, please complete our online form.
-Please note we are only able to offer places to those within the Public Sector.
+Please note we are only able to offer places to those within the public sector.